JoyBeginner/Q-A/README.md

     - sudo apt install -f
 - pip
     - sudo -> undo
         - The directory '~/.cache/pip/http' or its parent directory is not owned by the current user and the cache has been disabled.
 Please check the permissions and owner of that directory.
-If executing pip with sudo, you may want sudo's -H flag.
+If executing pip with sudo, you may want sudo's \
+            \-H flag.
     - su -> do
     - pip install --upgrade pip
     - pip install jupyter notebook
     - **pip install --index https://mirrors.ustc.edu.cn/pypi/web/simple/ jupyter notebook**
+- jupyter notebook
+    - 设置主目录: jupyter notebook --generate-config Writing default config to: /home/per/.jupyter/jupyter_notebook_config.py
 - idea jetbrains
     - 无法下载插件
     - 卸载重装